Explore projected changes in annual average Maximum Temperature, Minimum Temperature and Precipitation through end of this century for California.

 In order to create data layers used in this visualization tool, we calculated annual averages of daily values of maximum temperature (daily high) minimum temperature (daily low) and precipitation for each year (1950–2100).
 This process was done for each of the 32 LOCA downscaled climate models for the historical scenario and the future scenarios - RCP 4.5 and RCP 8.5.

 An envelope of modeled variability for each variable-scenario combination was generated by selecting the highest and lowest values from annual averages of all 32 LOCA downscaled climate models.

 California agencies have selected 10 of the 32 LOCA downscaled climate models for performance in the California/Nevada region.
-For more details on this process see Perspectives and Guidance for Climate Change Analysis.
+For more details on this process see Pierce et al., 2018.
 Data for these 10 models and the gridded historical observed data are displayed in the tool and are available through the Cal-Adapt API.